 Advanced Placement Tests

 Advanced Placement tests typically arrive at DelVal in July.
 When the registrar's office receives the official score report will AP credits be applied to your record.
 Students who have AP test scores posted may need to adjust their course selections prior to the start of the term.
-AP equivalencies for 2016 are posted here.
+AP equivalencies are posted here.

 Diagnostic Testing and Placement Information